 From international outlets to local news stations, millions of people tune in daily to watch the news.
 They also read the paper, scroll through Twitter for live reports, and browse online article archives.

 Thanks to the internet, news spreads faster than ever—and it takes on many different forms.

 Within the digital space specifically, mobile news consumption is on the rise.
 The portion of Americans who get news on a mobile device has gone up from 54% in 2013 to 72% today.

 If the digital news trends of the last decade have shown journalists anything, it’s to follow the fastest, most accessible outlets and share your news there in real-time.

-How Can Journalists Use SMS Software?
+How Can Journalists Use SMS Marketing Software?